Skip to main content

 • Complete Introduction to International Business (IB 200) prior to going abroad

-• Participate in all three leadership development workshop/activities per semester prior to going abroad
+• Participate in two leadership development workshops/activities per semester prior to going abroad

-• Complete a one-semester 3-credit international internship after the sophomore year (i.e., completion of 60 credits)
+• Complete a 3-credit international internship abroad after your sophomore year (i.e., completion of 60 credits)

 Students Abroad